GreshamLab/adaptive_gene_expression/README.md

 ## Introduction
 This is an orienting document intended to describe the codes used in the analysis of data for the publication of "Post-transcriptional mechanisms modulate the consequences of adaptive copy number variation".
+All files are available in this repository, download unzip, and move all files into a 'data' directory to use the commands provided here.

 ### Expression Alignment to Ensembl reference genome and reads per gene